schesa/clickhouse-tabix/README.md

 Port 8124

-Config with no password
+Configured with no password

-Login details:
+Login details

   > URL: http://127.0.0.1:8123